Firpo7/Automate-a-RE-challenge-for-Beginners/README.md

-Thanks to *@zangobot* to help me to write this file
+Thanks to *@zangobot* for helping me to write this file